-1. Q: What is the BART to Livermore Extension Project?
+1. Q: What was the BART to Livermore Extension Project?

 A: The California Environmental Quality Act (CEQA) requires evaluating certain projects for impacts on the environment.
 An EIR is a document that informs public agency decision-makers and the public of the significant environmental impacts of the proposed project.
 An EIR identifies ways to reduce those impacts to less-than-significant levels; usually through implementation of mitigation measures or an alternative to the proposed project.

-6. Q: What is the environmental process for this project?
+5. Q: What was the environmental process for this project?

 A: BART, as Lead Agency, issued a Notice of Preparation on August 30, 2012 to advise other agencies and the public that it would be preparing a Draft Environmental Impact Report (Draft EIR) for the proposed BART to Livermore Extension Project.
 A scoping meeting on Wednesday, September 19, 2012 at the Robert Livermore Community Center in Livermore allowed the public to provide verbal and written comments on the scope of the

 On July 31, 2017, BART released the Draft EIR that evaluates the environmental impacts of the Proposed Project and alternatives for public review.
-During the public review period, agencies, organizations, and interested members of the public can review and comment on the Draft EIR.
-BART will record all the public comments and respond to all substantive comments as part of the preparation of the Final EIR.
-The Final EIR will be presented to the BART Board of Directors for certification.
-Once the BART Board of Directors certifies the Final EIR, the Board will have the opportunity to formally adopt a project for further design and construction.
+During the public review period, agencies, organizations, and interested members of the public reviewed and commented on the Draft EIR.
+BART recorded all the public comments and responded to all substantive comments in the Final EIR released on May 11, 2018.
+On May 24, 2018, the BART Board of Directors certified the Final EIR, but decided to not advance the BART to Livermore Project.

 A: The EIR evaluates a range of issues related to the physical and natural environment, including the following topics: transportation, air quality, land use and agricultural land, housing and population, community services, energy, greenhouse gases and climate change, noise and vibration, geology and seismicity, hazardous materials, water resources, biological resources, visual resources, cultural resources, public utilities, and growth-inducing impacts.

-8. Q: How is the earlier Program-level EIR different from the current Project-level EIR?
+7. Q: How is the earlier Program-level EIR different from the Project-level EIR?

-9. Q: What transit technologies are considered as alternatives to the proposed project?
+8. Q: What transit technologies were considered as alternatives to the proposed project?

 A: The EIR evaluates three transit alternatives to the proposed project, utilizing different technologies for the extension.
 These alternatives are a Diesel Multiple Unit (DMU) or Electrical Multiple Unit (EMU), an Express Bus/Bus Rapid Transit (BRT), and an Enhanced Bus.
 In addition, the EIR evaluates a No Project alternative.
 The various alternatives are summarized below:

-Express Bus/BRT Alternative – This alternative would implement Express Bus/BRT service to the Dublin/Pleasanton Station.
-Bus transfer platforms would be added on the outside of the existing BART Dublin/Pleasanton Station to allow buses to access the station directly from the express lanes on I-580.
+Express Bus/BRT Alternative – This alternative would have implemented Express Bus/BRT service to the Dublin/Pleasanton Station.
+Bus transfer platforms would have been added on the outside of the existing BART Dublin/Pleasanton Station to allow buses to access the station directly from the express lanes on I-580.

-Enhanced Bus Alternative – The Enhanced Bus Alternative would include modest improvements, such as signal priority, real time signage, and improvements to existing bus services currently serving the Dublin/Pleasanton BART station.
+Enhanced Bus Alternative – The Enhanced Bus Alternative would have included modest improvements, such as signal priority, real time signage, and improvements to existing bus services currently serving the Dublin/Pleasanton BART station.

-No Project Alternative – The No Project Alternative assumes that the Proposed Project will not be constructed.
+No Project Alternative – The No Project Alternative assumed that the Proposed Project would not be constructed.
 Conditions stay much as they are now with the limited low cost improvements currently planned.

-10. Q: Will BART consider rail service that extends beyond Isabel Avenue?
+9. Q: Did BART consider rail service that extended beyond Isabel Avenue?

-A: The BART Extension and the DMU/EMU alternatives only address new rail service from the Dublin/Pleasanton Station to a new station near the Isabel Avenue/I-580 interchange.
-With the exception of storage tracks or maintenance facilities related to the system’s end-of-line at the Isabel Avenue station, the BART to Livermore EIR will not evaluate any rail service beyond Isabel Avenue.
+A: The BART Extension and the DMU/EMU alternatives only addressed new rail service from the Dublin/Pleasanton Station to a new station near the Isabel Avenue/I-580 interchange.
+With the exception of storage tracks or maintenance facilities related to the system’s end-of-line at the Isabel Avenue station, the BART to Livermore EIR does not evaluate any rail service beyond Isabel Avenue.

 A: Project partners are listed here.

-12. Q: What is the City of Livermore’s relationship to the project?
+11. Q: What was the City of Livermore’s relationship to the project?

-13. Q: How much will the proposed project cost?
+12. Q: How much would the proposed project have cost?

-14. Q: How is the proposed project funded?
+13. Q: How was the proposed project funded?

-A: The project funds are from a number of local and regional sources.
-A total of $533 million has been committed ro design and construct the project from the following sources:
+A: The project funds were from a number of local and regional sources.
+A total of $635 million had been committed to design and construct the project from the following sources: